01732 496 523

 How to Get a Price for a Basement Tanking Project

-The only surefire way to get an accurate cost for a basement tanking project that accounts for as many variables as possible, is to speak to an independent, experienced and qualified specialist waterproofing contractor.
+The only sure-fire way to get an accurate cost for a basement tanking project that accounts for as many variables as possible, is to speak to an independent, experienced and qualified specialist waterproofing contractor.

 The result is that Newton Specialist Contractors can: